yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 Duration: 15 minutes

-In this exercise, you will set up your environment for use in the rest of the hands-on lab.
+In this exercise, you set up your environment for use in the rest of the hands-on lab.
 You should follow all steps provided *before* attending the Hands-on lab.

 > **Important**: Many Azure resources require unique names.
-Throughout these steps you will see the word "SUFFIX" as part of resource names.
+Throughout these steps, the word "SUFFIX" appears as part of resource names.
 You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.

-### Task 1: Provision a resource group
+### Task 1: Create a resource group

-In this task, you will create an Azure resource group which will serve as a container for the resources used throughout this lab.
+In this task, you create an Azure resource group that serves as a container for the resources used throughout this lab.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups**, select **+Add**, then enter the following in the Create an empty resource group blade: